gaehlerm/SoftwareEngineering/README.md

     assert square(5) == 25
 ```

 This does pretty much the same as the print statements above.
 But with the very important difference that this test code here is going to stay.
 It goes into the test suite and it will stay there forever.
 It will be executed every time you run the tests.
 You'll know if the code still works, even after changing the underlying implementation.
 The only drawback is that it takes a millisecond to execute (and these numbers may add up) and that you'll have to change the test code if you change the implementation.
+But that is actually a good thing.
+It prevents you from inadvertently changing the behavior of the code.
+You have to assert that you want the behavior to change.

-It may sound surprising, but unit tests are the foundation of the testing infrastructure.
-They are even more important than acceptance tests.
-This is because unit tests are fast and they can give you precise information about what piece of your code contains a bug, meanwhile acceptance tests can only tell you that something is wrong within the whole code base and they take a lot of time to execute.
-Therefore, having your whole code covered with unit tests will have a similar effect as having it covered with acceptance tests.
-However, unit tests have the advantage that you'll know quite exactly where an error occurred.
+It may sound surprising to you, but unit tests are the foundation of the testing infrastructure.
+They are even more important than functional tests.
+This is because unit tests are fast and they can give you precise information about what piece of your code contains a bug, meanwhile functional tests can only tell you that something is wrong within the whole code base and they take a lot of time to execute.
+Therefore, having your whole code covered with unit tests will have a similar effect as having it covered with functional tests.
+However, unit tests have the advantage that you'll know quite exactly where an error occurred and they are much faster to execute.

 The drawback being that unit tests do not test if these building blocks are connected correctly.
 Unit tests cannot test the interaction of different code blocks.

 ### Testing files